codeinthehole/codeinthehole.hugo/content/tips/date-conditional-redirects-with-mod-rewrite.md

 }
 ---

-The Apache module mod_rewite is capable of some very cool stuff.
+The Apache module mod_rewrite is capable of some very cool stuff.
 One neat trick is to use the time and date variables to control redirects and URL rewriting.
 This is useful if you have a URL that you don't want to be exposed to the world until a certain date has passed - this could be the case with special offers and